pranavisai/Web_development_projects/readme.md

     1. Used for convenience and security.
     2. Environment variables essentially allows to separate out and store keys, project secrets, and various other variables away from where the code base is located.
     3. It is a simple file with .env extension and can be installed into the project using "dotenv".
-3. OAuth -> Open Authorisation
+3. OAuth -> Open Authorization
     1. Granular Access Levels
     2. Read/ Read + Write Access
     3. Revoke Access